nosas/blog/performance_classification/article.md

 accuracy = (len(preds) - num_wrong_preds) / len(preds)
 ```

-### Conceptualizing accuracy

-For example, imagine the goal is to shoot an arrow and hit the apple from 10 yards away.
-If we shoot and hit 10 arrows, we would have high *accuracy*.

-Now imagine we're 100 yards away from the apple.
-If a cluster of arrows land around the apple - the arrows were *close* to hitting the apple but had *no guarantee* of hitting the apple.
-Because the arrows landed close to the target this remains a case of high accuracy, but with low *precision*.
-We'll talk about precision in the next section.

 ### Accuracy in classification problems

+Balanced datasets are the key to successful classification models.
+Real-world problems, however, do not always have balanced datasets.
-Understand that accuracy may be deceptive in unbalanced classification datasets and tasks.
+We must understand how accuracy may be deceptive in unbalanced classification datasets and tasks.

 Imagine we had a binary classifier that predicts whether an image was a cat or dog.
 Our dataset consists of 1000 pictures: 950 cats pictures and 50 dog pictures.

-After training, the model correctly predicted 925/950 cats and 5/50 dogs for a total of 950/1000 correct predictions.
+After training, the model correctly predicts 925/950 cats and 5/50 dogs for a total of 950/1000 correct predictions.
 We would say the model has an accuracy of 93%.

 We might think that the model has high accuracy regardless of the class.